 Because occupations involving physical labor dominate the local economy, Centertown is generally considered to be a blue-collar town.
 57.50% of the Centertown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Centertown is a city of construction workers and builders, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Centertown who work in management occupations (10.00%), food service (8.33%), and sales jobs (5.83%).

-Centertown is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Centertown does not have a public transit system used by locals to get to and from work.

-The citizens of Centertown have a very low rate of college education: just 6.54% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Centertown has a very low overall level of education: only 6.54% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Centertown in 2022 was $20,483, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $81,932 for a family of four.